jamesgeorgevdm/newsroom/README.md

 ## Database Configuration

-Please see the provided sensitive.txt file which has a pastable database configuration code.
-Paste this into settings.py.
+Please see the provided sensitive.txt file which has a pastable segment for a .env file.

 ## Documentation